 Community STD/HIV Education

-The Sexually Transmitted Disease (STD) Prevention Education module has been designed as a generic education material for both clinical and non-clinical professionals interested in various aspects of STD/HIV prevention.
-It contains up-to-date information relevant for the education and empowerment of diverse populations in the fight against STD and HIV in the state of Mississippi.
-The content of this curriculum has been developed by the Mississippi State Department of Health.
-It includes information obtained from The National STD Curriculum of the Centers for Disease Control and Prevention, and other current and approved literature.
-The curriculum will include population-specific data pertinent to each population receiving the training.
+The Sexually Transmitted Disease (STD) Prevention Education module is designed to provide information on STD/HIV prevention to the general public within the state of Mississippi.
+It contains up-to-date information relevant for the education and empowerment of diverse populations to decrease STDs and HIV in the state.
+The content of this curriculum has been developed by the Mississippi State Department of Health and includes information obtained from The National STD Curriculum of the Centers for Disease Control and Prevention, and other current and approved literature.
+The objectives of this curriculum include enabling the participants to:

-- Become knowledgeable of the different reportable STDs in Mississippi at national, state and county levels.
+- Become knowledgeable about the different STDs in Mississippi and the relevant rates at national, state and county levels.

-- Describe the pathology of reportable STDs prevalent in the state of Mississippi.
+- Describe basic symptoms of reportable STDs prevalent in the state of Mississippi.

 Rapid HIV Testing